Numerators in Parametric Representations of Feynman Diagrams

-Finally, the different coefficients are summed up in table~\ref{summary}.
-The incomplete subsets used for the highest dimensional terms are represented by /(1/3/) and /(2/3/), since the details of the used Dodgson polynomials have no influence on the expression in terms of forest polynomials.
-Finally, A and B indicate the terms introduced in the previous subsection which are products of a correlator and a Dodgson polynomial.
-We do not introduce the expression of the Dodgson polynomial as sum of forest polynomials.
-The single term in dimension ten without a \(\psi_G\) factor does not appear as well as the \(\psi_G\) factors, which must be introduced for homogeneity.
+Finally, the different coefficients are summed up in Table~\ref{summary}.
+The incomplete subsets used for the highest dimensional terms are represented by $1/3$ and $2/3$, since the details of the used Dodgson polynomials have no influence on the expression in terms of forest polynomials.
+Finally, A and B indicate the terms introduced in the previous subsection which are products of a correlator and a Dodgson polynomial, introduced in equations \eqref{Aterm} and~\eqref{Bterm}.
+We do not introduce the expression of the Dodgson polynomials appearing in these A and B terms as sum of forest polynomials, since none of them is common to A and B terms.
+The single term in dimension ten without a $U_G$ factor is not written as well as the $U_G$ factors in the other terms.

+In order to make the application in Section~\ref{section6.3} smoother, I present also the obtained rational fraction to be integrated with respect to the measure involving powers of the Schwinger parameters.
+It is written with a mix of Forest and Dodgson polynomials.
+When three or six terms related by rotation appear, only one will be written and the symmetry must be applied to a~whole parenthesised expression

-\section{Applications to the Wess--Zumino model.}
+\section{Applications to the Wess--Zumino model}

-\subsection{Supersymmetry and completion independence.}
+\subsection{Supersymmetry and completion independence}